 (2) Notice of the time and place and the subject matter, sufficient for identification, of the hearing shall be given:

-(a) By the Planning Board, at the expense of the applicant, by advertisement in a newspaper of general circulation in Winchendon once in each of two successive weeks, the first publication being not less than 14 days before the day of such hearing, Prepayment of the advertising charge will be required with the application.
+(a) By the Planning Board, at the expense of the applicant, by advertisement in a newspaper of general circulation in Winchendon once in each of two successive weeks, the first publication being not less than 14 days before the day of such hearing.
+Prepayment of the advertising charge will be required with the application.

 (b) By posting a notice in a conspicuous place in the Town Hall for a period of not less than 14 days before the day of such hearing.